HafsaHameed457/F-Info/README.md

  Selectors can be used to get the state, manipulate it, or even compute derived values without directly modifying the store.

+6. Subscription
+ Components subscribe to the store to get updates whenever the state changes.

+ Whenever the reducer updates the state, the store notifies the subscribers.